denisemw/OWLET/README.md

    python OWLET.py /path/to/subject/videos --experiment_info /path/to/experiment/folder
    ```
 Make sure the experiment folder contains your task video and/or CSV files (`trials.csv`, `AOIs.csv`)

+The paths to the subject video must be specified by the user prior to running OWLET.
+The
+user is required to select a folder that has the subject video(s) and the optional
+corresponding calibration video(s).
+Please note that:

 <!-- OPTIONAL FILES -->
 ## Optional task files